Securing your Raspberry Pi

-Once you have confirmed that the new account is working, you can delete the pi user.
-Please note, though, that with the current Raspbian distribution, there are some aspects that require the pi user to be present.
+Once you have confirmed that the new account is working, you can delete the

+Please note that with the current Raspbian distribution, there are some aspects that require the pi user to be present.
 If you are unsure whether you will be affected by this, then leave the